Étang de Thau

 The Étang de Thau ([etɑ̃ də to]; Estanh de Taur) or Bassin de Thau is the largest of a string of lagoons (étangs) that stretch along the French coast from the Rhône river to the foothills of the Pyrenees and the border to Spain in the Languedoc-Roussillon.
-Although it has a high salinity, it is considered the second largest lake in France.
+Although it has a high salinity, it is considered the third largest lake in France.